-, , , Write here: that tie together) Clearly articulate the steps and strategies to achieve the goal.
+3. Actions and Tactics (Strategies that tie together) Clearly articulate the steps and strategies to achieve the goal.
 Identify tactics that align with the overall strategy.
 Ensure that actions complement each other for cohesive implementation.
-4. Benchmarks (Milestones) Set significant milestones to track progress.
+Write here: 4.
+Benchmarks (Milestones) Set significant milestones to track progress.
 Establish key performance indicators (KPIs) for each benchmark.
 Provide a measurable way to assess achievements and adjust strategies if needed.
 Write here: